This Policy was last reviewed and approved by the Board of Directors at it’s Meeting held on October 21,2025.

 ii) Irregular Accounts

-When an account is not serviced regularly i.e., when the EMI is not paid on the due date and the amount is outstanding, resulting in default in repayment of the loan amount, additional amount called additional interest will be levied at the rate 36% per annum compounded on monthly basis on the overdue EMI.
+When an account is not serviced regularly i.e., when the EMI is not paid on the due date and the amount is outstanding, resulting in default in repayment of the loan amount, regular contract rate on the overdue EMI will be charged along with additional amount called penal charges will be levied at the rate of applicable anualised rate 36% per annum to the particular loan on the overdue EMI/Uupaid expenses without compounding the same.

 iii) Maximum Rate of Interest Leviable on a loan account

-a) Regular Accounts (Ref. (i) above): 28% (Twenty-Eight) per cent per annum subject to the proviso under Clause C (i).
+a) Regular Accounts (Ref. (i) above): 32%(Thirty-Two) percent per annum Contracted Interest rate subject to the proviso under Clause C (i).

-b) Irregular Accounts (Ref (ii) above): 36%(Thirty-Six) per cent per annum on the overdue EMI per month compounded on monthly basis in addition to that as applicable to the Regular Accounts.
+b) Irregular Accounts (Ref (ii) above): 36%(Thirty-Six) percent per annum on the overdue EMI per month without compounding in addition to that as applicable to the Regular Accounts.

 D. Procedure/Method of Collection of Interest